brunonog182/brunonog182/README.md

 *   ✉️  You can contact me at [bruno.bcr182@gmail.com](mailto:bruno.bcr182@gmail.com)
 *   🧠  I'm learning Python and Database
 *   🤝  I'm open to collaborating on Freelancing
-*   ⚡  Database is the next step
+*   ⚡  Data Analysis and Machine Learning is the next step
 ### Skills

 <p align="left">